anthonydu/e101-educational-computer-game/README.md

 # e101-educational-computer-game

-This is a group project but my role was to creating the entire game so...
-All credits to me!
+This is a group project and my role was to creating the game on Scratch.

 Most of the backdrops and sprites in the game were drawn by Viki Lin.